 It is a Sunnah to perform Sa’i immediately after Tawaf, although you may take a break if you need to.
-If you feel tired after Tawaf or your feet are aching, you may take a rest in the pavilion until you feel you’re ready.
+If you feel tired after Tawaf or your feet are aching, you may take a rest until you feel you’re ready.
 Remember, you will be covering over three kilometres during Sa’i, so make sure you have sufficient energy to complete the rite before starting.

 For the Sa’i to be considered valid, the following is necessary:

 - To have entered into Ihram before performing the Sa’i.